Group divisible designs with block size 4 and group sizes 4 and 7: Acknowledgements

 \section{Acknowledgements}

 This research used the computational cluster Katana supported by Research Technology Services at UNSW Sydney.
 The third author acknowledges the support from an Australian Government Research Training Program Scholarship and from the School of Mathematics and Statistics, UNSW Sydney.
+The authors are grateful to the anonymous referee for providing the construction in Lemma~\ref{lemma.4gdd.4^16_7^9}.